 1.5.
 Automatic offline parameters for backup locations

-Infinispan takes remote sites offline based on the number of failed sequential requests and the time interval since the first failure.
-Requests are failed when the target cluster does not have any nodes in the cross-site view (JGroups bridge) or when a timeout expires before the target cluster acknowledges the request.
+Infinispan takes remote clusters offline based on the number of failed sequential requests and/or the time interval since the first failure.
+Requests fail when a response is not received or a connection between cluster is down.

 Backup timeouts